saarthak08/Movies-Index/README.md

 ## *Features:*
-- Search any movie & get its information: Original Title, Rating, Release Date, Total Votes, Synposis.
+- Search any movie & get its information: Original Title, Rating, Release Date, Total Votes, Synposis, Casts, Reviews.
 - Get a list of Most Popular movies of the current time.
 - Get a list of Top Rated movies on TMDb.
 - Discover movies by different genres.